Catholic Pilgrimage Sites Worldwide

 United States • North America

-Champion, Wisconsin hosts America's only Church-approved Marian apparition site, where the Blessed Virgin Mary appeared to Adele Brise in 1859.
+The only Church-approved Marian apparition site in the United States, where Mary appeared to Adele Brise in 1859.

 Chartres